FindMySchool LogoFindMySchool

 The academy is led by Mr K Rowlands, with his appointment dating back to 2018.
 It is a smaller-than-average secondary and does not have a sixth form, so the educational journey is designed to culminate clearly at the end of Year 11, with structured guidance towards post-16 routes.

-For parents comparing local options, the GCSE outcomes sit around the middle of schools in England overall, while remaining highly competitive within its immediate local area.
+For parents comparing local options, the GCSE academic ranking now places the school 1,500th in England, while it remains highly competitive within its immediate local area at 2nd in Scunthorpe.
 That combination, credible locally and steady nationally, is often what families want from a community secondary.

 A school’s culture is usually easiest to understand through its day-to-day expectations.
 Here, the language used publicly is consistent: respect, hard-work, positivity, community, diversity and ambition.
 Those are not framed as abstract values, they are described as shaping adult conduct and expectations of students.